mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/aws-ami/index.md

 ---
 layout: layout.pug
-excerpt: Installing DC/OS using a customized Amazon Machine Image
+navigationTitle:  Installing Using a Custom AMI
 title: Installing Using a Custom AMI
-navigationTitle: Custom AMI
+menuWeight: 101
+excerpt: Using AWS machine images to launch DC/OS
 beta: true
-menuWeight: 101
+enterprise: true
 ---

-You can use customized [Amazon Machine Images (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) based on CentOS 7 or CoreOS to launch DC/OS with the advanced templates.
+You can use customized [AWS Machine Images (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) based on CentOS 7, CoreOS, and RHEL to launch DC/OS with the advanced templates.

 - A custom AMI can be used to integrate DC/OS installation with your own in-house configuration management tools.
 - A custom AMI can be used if you want kernel or driver customization.